-Mark Twain once said: “Mauritius was made first, and then heaven, and that heaven was copied after Mauritius.”
-Wow, as he right!
-A little piece of heaven, a short 4-hour flight away from Johannesburg, waits…
+Mark Twain said: “Mauritius was made first, and then heaven; and that heaven was copied after Mauritius,” and he was right!

-Mauritius, once a home for pirates, but now a tropical paradise, is known for its balmy blue waters, sandy white beaches, shady palm trees, golden sun… The iconic collaboration between sun, sea and sand sets the scene for the most blissful island holiday – it’s a wonderful place to unplug and recharge.
-It’s no wonder that Mauritius is considered one of the top holiday destinations in the world.
+The iconic collaboration between sun, sea and sand makes for a blissful island getaway – complete with palm trees and cocktails.
+A wonderful place to unplug and recharge, it comes as no surprise that Mauritius is considered to be one of the top holiday destinations in the world.

-And where better to unwind than at Constance Prince Maurice, a 5-star luxury hideaway surrounded by an abundance of nature and spectacular piercing-blue beaches.
-After a not-so-long flight and a short drive, I arrived at Constance Prince Maurice and immediately get into the relaxed island lifestyle.
-A visit to the elegant U Spa by Constance for a full body massage, leaving me wonderfully rejuvenated and refreshed and ready to dive into the plethora of activities this beautiful hotel has to offer, while the various restaurants keep the hunger pangs at bay.
+The best place to unwind is at Constance Prince Maurice, a 5 star luxury hotel surrounded by lush vegetation and beautiful seascapes.
+After a not-so-long flight and a short drive, I arrive at Constance Prince Maurice and immediately get into the relaxed island lifestyle.
+A visit to the elegant U Spa by Constance leaves me rejuvenated and ready to dive into the plethora of activities this beautiful hotel has to offer, while the various restaurants keep the hunger pangs at bay.

 About Constance Prince Maurice

-The hotel, 35km away from the capital Port Louis, is situated on 60 hectares of private land which ensures maximum privacy for guests.
-The lush tropical gardens consist of rare vegetation, a beautiful green contrast to the turquoise blue lagoon.
-On the western side of the hotel is a natural fish reserve that adds to the natural beauty of the hotel and Le Barachois, the unique floating seafood restaurant, Le Barachois, is situated on the reserve, offering patrons a truly unforgettable dining experience.
+The hotel, 35km from Port Louis, is situated on 60 hectares of private land, which ensures maximum privacy for guests.
+The tropical gardens are a showcase of rare vegetation – a beautiful green contrast to the turquoise lagoon.
+On the western side of the hotel is a natural fish reserve, which adds to the uniqueness of the hotel.
+What’s more, a floating seafood restaurant, Le Barachois, is situated on the reserve, offering patrons a truly unforgettable dining experience.
 Apart from this, the hotel boasts two more restaurants, as well as three bars and a wine cellar.

 The largest wine cellar in the Indian Ocean

-Constance Prince Maurice also boasts the largest wine cellar in the Indian Ocean with over 25 000 bottles of wine from 17 different countries!
-A lovely selection of South African wines form part of this spectacular display of top wines from around the world.
-Guests can also book a special wine tasting with head-sommelier, Jérome Carlier, in the cellar, who enjoys sharing his knowledge of, and passion for wines, and the wine industry, with his guests.
+Constance Prince Maurice also boasts the largest wine cellar in the Indian Ocean, featuring over 25 000 bottles of wine from 17 different countries!
+Guests can also book a wine tasting with head-sommelier, Jérome Carlier, who enjoys sharing his knowledge of, and passion for, wines and the wine industry.

 Fun things to do at Constance Prince Maurice

-The most difficult decision you have to make on this wellness holiday is thinking about what fun activity you will be doing next.
-With a sea breeze in the air and salt in your hair, you cannot help but take a deep breath and simply relax.
+No matter how you choose to spend your day – with a sea breeze in the air and salt in your hair, you cannot help but take a deep breath and simply relax…

-The Constance group are committed to living sustainably and being as close to nature as possible.
-The Dodo, now extinct, but endemic to Mauritius is used by Constance Prince Maurice as the symbol for sustainability.
-A lovely blow-up Dodo is placed on your bed with instructions and recommendations on how to be water-wise during your stay.
+The Constance Hotels and Resorts group are committed to functioning sustainably – this means being as close to nature as possible.
+The Dodo – now extinct, but endemic to Mauritius – is used by Constance Prince Maurice as the symbol for sustainability.
+A lovely replica of the Dodo is placed on your bed with instructions and recommendations on how to be more water-wise during your stay.